AquaDraco/UnityStationWiki/Creating-items-in-UnityStation.md

 ![Item attributes](https://i.imgur.com/4LseziQ.png)

-## The Custom Net Transform Component.
+## The Custom Net Transform Component
 The **Custom Net Transform** component is a component that allows items to be moved in various ways, such as being pushed, appear and disappear.

 The Custom Net Transform component derives from `ManagedNetworkBehaviour` which in turn derives from `NetworkBehaviour`.